Business School Graduate Gift Guide - What to Buy for MBAs in 2020

 Tech & Gadgets

-For internet access where there’s no WiFi, this GlocalMe G3 4G LTE global private high-speed mobile pocket WIFI hotspot MiFi device seems essential for grads expecting frequent business travel.
-While charging devices, the G3 provides Internet connectivity anywhere road warriors can access a cell signal.
-What’s more, Amazon customers love this product, making it one of the first to earn the new Amazon’s Choice Award.
-Currently, the G3 ranks as the #1 bestseller in Amazon’s mobile broadband hotspots category; the device earns more than 80 percent four-star and five-star reviews; and Amazon reports 53 percent fewer returns than similar products.
+For internet access where there’s no WiFi, this GlocalMe G4 Pro global private high-speed mobile pocket WIFI hotspot MiFi device seems essential for grads expecting frequent business travel.
+While charging devices, the G4 provides Internet connectivity anywhere road warriors can access a cell signal.
+No sim card required.

 No millennial home is complete without a Google Chromecast.
-This inexpensive little dongle seems innocuous but plugs into any TV or projector with a USB hole and seamlessly connects your phone or computer opening up all of the streaming possibilities.
+This inexpensive little dongle seems innocuous but plugs into any TV or projector with a USB hole and seamlessly connects your phone or computer opening up all of the streaming possibilities, including HD content.